About

 Collaborated closely with interdisciplinary teams of researchers and engineers to understand the project requirements, identify technological gaps, and devise effective solutions that advance research objectives.

-Information Technology Helpdesk Support 👨💻
+Information Technology Helpdesk Support (part-time) 👨💻

 May 2023 – May 2024

 As an IT Helpdesk Support member, I provided technical assistance to faculty, staff, and students for audiovisual equipment and systems across campus.
-My responsibilities included troubleshooting hardware and software issues, responding to service requests, and ensuring the smooth operation of audiovisual resources in learning spaces and events.
-I worked with technologies such as Crestron Systems, JavaScript, HTML/CSS, and React to maintain and enhance audiovisual systems.